Machinima was a former content creation and delivery network focused on publishing gaming-related videos.

 From there, the company never looked back.
 It quickly managed to sign on a variety of creators to exclusive deals.
 Back then, ad earnings from YouTube videos as well as their reach were still minuscule at best.
 It was thus not financially feasible for many creators to branch out on their own.

 Instead, they began to rely on the expertise and reach of content networks such as Machinima or Maker Studios.
 The DeBevoise’s simply took advantage of the established brand power that Machinima already had managed to capture and took it to the next level.

-Their growth was, furthermore, aided by raising additional capital.
-In November 2008, Machinima raised $3.85 million from MK Capital and other private investors.
-At the time of funding, Machinima’s videos were already garnering over 30 million views per month.
+Their growth was aided by raising additional capital.
+In November 2008, the founders raised $3.85 million from MK Capital and other private investors.
+At the time of the funding, Machinima’s videos were already garnering over 30 million views per month.

 Exactly a year later, those monthly view numbers had already doubled.
 A month later, the company also hosted its first Inside Gaming Awards, which it used to celebrate content creators as well as further expand its reach.
 On top of that, Machinima raised another $1.7 million in funding from its previous backers.

 Machinima continued to roll out various hits, such as Red vs. Blue (based on the Halo game), which managed to attract tens of millions of views.
 It seemed like the company simply couldn’t miss.
 As a result, it raised yet another round of funding in June, this time netting them $9 million from Redpoint Ventures.